 The school will formally report to parents at the end of each academic year.
-In years one to six, this will include pupils' attitudes to learning, reading effort and attainment, writing effort and attainment and mathematics effort and attainment.
-Parents will also receive a general comment with regards to their child's overall performance as well as personalised targets for the following year.
+In years one to six, this will include pupils' attitudes to learning, reading attainment, writing attainment and mathematics attainment.
+Parents will also receive a broader, general comment with regards to their child's overall performance as well as personalised targets for the following year.

 Where children sit statutory national testing, or where data is submitted to the local authority, this will also be shared formally with parents.
-For example, Year 1 phonics screen data, Year 2 phonics screen data, Key Stage 1 SATs results, Year 4 Multiplication Check results and Key Stage 2 SATs results.
+For example, Good Levels of Development at the end of Year R, Year 1 phonics screen data, Year 2 phonics screen data, Year 4 Multiplication Check results and Key Stage 2 SATs results.